Safran in Chile

 Nearly 100 civil and military helicopters in Chile are powered by Safran turbine engines.
 The Group is now extending its foothold to the civil helicopter maintenance sector in partnership with Chilean service company, Ecocopter.
 A new maintenance center was set up in partnership with Ecocopter in 2014 to provide local technical support for helicopter operators.

 Safran is taking part in an exciting international space project in Chile.
-In July 2015, Reosc, a Safran company, signed a contract with the European Southern Observatory (ESO) to supply all the optical segments on the M4 mirror for the E-ELT (European Extremely Large Telescope), which will be the largest and most powerful telescope in the world.
+In July 2015, Reosc, a Safran company, signed a contract with the European Southern Observatory (ESO) to supply all the optical segments on the M4 mirror for the ELT (Extremely Large Telescope), which will be the largest and most powerful telescope in the world.
 Built at the top of the 3,060 meter (10,000 ft) Cerro Armazones mountain in Chile, the telescope's 39-meter (130 ft) primary mirror will comprise hundreds of smaller hexagonal mirrors.
 The telescope is scheduled to capture its "first light" in 2024, enabling astronomers to significantly advance scientific knowledge.

 Reosc develops and produces high-performance optics for satellites, large telescopes, high-energy lasers and the semiconductor industry.